the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 and c) the point acts as a left- and right- identity for the operation.

-Fortunately, the SIP again applies here: If you augment a standard notion of structure with _axioms_, then equality of structures with axioms is still isomorphism of the underlying structures.
-For this, we require that the axioms be [valued in propositions](agda://1Lab.HLevel#isProp).
+Fortunately, the SIP again applies here: If you augment a standard notion of structure with _axioms_, then identification of structures with axioms is still isomorphism of the underlying structures.
+For this, we require that the axioms be [valued in propositions].

+[valued in propositions]: agda://1Lab.HLevel#isProp

 ```agda
 module _